-An upper GI series x-ray can be done to outline the esophagus.
+An upper GI series x-ray can be done to outline the esophagus and stomach.
 An endoscopy also is often performed during which a flexible endoscope is passed into the esophagus while the patient is lightly sedated.
 The tissues can be visualized and biopsied during this procedure.
 This examination is important since cancer of the acid reflux is considered a risk factor for esophageal cancer.

 General measures the patient can take to treat esophagitis are:

 - Avoid eating for 2 hours before going to bed.

 - Eliminate excessive bending, lifting, abdominal exercises, girdles, and tight belts, all of which increase abdominal pressure and provoke reflux.